spiffe/spiffe.io/content/docs/latest/deploying/configuring.md

 1. The SPIRE Agent aws\_iid Node Attestor plugin retrieves an AWS instance's instance identity document, and identifies itself to the SPIRE Server aws\_iid Node Attestor plugin.
 2. The SPIRE Server aws\_iid Node Attestor plugin calls an AWS API to verify the validity of the document, using an AWS IAM role with limited permissions.
-3. Once verification takes place, the SPIRE Agent is considered attested, and issued its own SPIFFE ID
+3. Once verification takes place, the SPIRE Agent is considered attested, and issued its own SPIFFE ID.
 4. Finally, SPIRE issues SVIDs to workloads on the nodes if they match a registration entry.
 The registration entry may include selectors exposed by the Node Attestor or Resolver, or have the SPIFFE ID of the SPIRE Agent as a parent.

 For more information on configuring AWS EC2 Node Attestor plugins, refer to the corresponding SPIRE documentation for the AWS [SPIRE Server Node Attestor](https://github.com/spiffe/spire/blob/{{< spire-latest "tag" >}}/doc/plugin_server_nodeattestor_aws_iid.md) on the SPIRE Server and the [SPIRE Agent Node Attestor](https://github.com/spiffe/spire/blob/{{< spire-latest "tag" >}}/doc/plugin_agent_nodeattestor_aws_iid.md) on the agent.